Learning the Violin (or Any Instrument) as a Child, Teenager, or Adult

 Teenagers who are self-motivated can learn and progress very quickly.
 It is more effective for teachers to explain to their teenage students the purpose of working on each exercise, and the details behind each piece of music.
 They will work harder when they see that there is a clear direction to where they are heading.
 While teenagers can be eager to learn, they are also vulnerable to physical injuries from excessive practice in the wrong manner (i.e. bad posture).
 Most teenagers tend not to communicate their discomfort compared to the younger students.

-There is a saying that teenagers who picked up a highly demanding instrument like the violin or the piano, started too late, and will face difficulties reaching the level of a professional musician.
+There is a saying that teenagers who picked up a highly demanding instrument like the violin or the piano, started too late, and will face great obstacles reaching the level of a professional musician.
 While we see many great musicians started to play their instruments at an early age, this should not be a concern to anyone.
 First of all, the purpose of learning music is not that we become the best musicians in the world.
 Instead, aim to be the best that you can be.
 Play everything to the best of your ability.
 That is the true spirit of a real artist.
 On top of that, your skills on the instrument have nothing to do with how young or old you started playing.

 Tips for Parents & Teenage Students: